New London play tells story of "Guantanamo Boy"

 "We are reimagining this experience through a teenagers' eyes," Hingorani told Reuters.
 "It was very important to keep an eye on the fact that we are taking the audience with us in order that they can engage."

-Asked how graphic his recreation of the conditions at the widely criticised detention camp would be, he replied:
+Asked how graphic his recreation of the conditions at the widely criticized detention camp would be, he replied:

 "I am trying to give the audience an experience that is unsettling and intense and to some degree a sense of how violent and upsetting that environment must be."